Carotid Artery Disease – Stroke

 People with a history of smoking, high cholesterol, high blood pressure, and diabetes.
 People with cardiac disease are also at risk for carotid disease.
 Another group of risk factors, known as metabolic syndrome, includes having abdominal obesity, high triglyceride level (a type of fat in the blood), low level of HDL (“good”) cholesterol, high blood pressure and high blood sugar.

-You may not experience any symptoms of carotid artery disease, but your doctor may hear the sound of blood rushing, which is called a bruit, while listening with a stethoscope.
+You may not experience any symptoms of carotid artery disease.
+Your doctor will use a stethoscope to listen for a bruit which is the sound of blood rushing.
 Patients may experience weakness or complete loss of muscles function in either the left side or right side of the body or face.
-Other common symptoms are slurred speech, one sided facial drooping, or loss of vision in one eye which is often described as having a dark shade come over the eye.
-This referred to as amuarosis fugax.
-Amuatosis fugax usually occurs for only a few minutes and is caused by a blockage of blood to the retnia.
+Slurred speech, one sided facial drooping, or amaurosis fugax, loss of vision in one eye for a few minutes, are other common symptoms.
+Blockage of blood to the retina causes amaurosis fugax.

 The most common test for evaluating carotid artery occlusive disease is duplex ultrasound.
-Less specific but also useful is the use of magnetic resonance angiography and CT angiography.
-Often, catheterization of the arteries with injection of x-ray contrast is performed to fully evaluate all of the blood vessels that supply the brain with arterial blood flow, including the aortic arch, the carotid arteries, the vertebral arteries and the arteries inside of the brain.
-This test is often referred to as a four vessel cerebral angiogram.
+However, a less specific but also useful test is the magnetic resonance angiography and CT angiography.
+Catheterization of the arteries with injection of x-ray contrast helps to fully evaluate all of the blood vessels that supply the brain with arterial blood flow, including the aortic arch, the carotid arteries, the vertebral arteries and the arteries inside of the brain.
+In other words referred to as a four vessel cerebral angiogram.

 Testing can be done in the PVA Vascular Lab.